padogrid/bundle-none-app-simulator/README.md

       # Default: key
       keyValue: key

-      # Key squence start number.
+      # Key sequence start number.
 Key sequence is incremented starting from this number.
       # Default: 1
-      keySquenceStart: 1
+      keySequenceStart: 1

     # Max number of values to publish.
 If this attribute is set, then the publisher stops
-    # after publshing the specified number of values.
+    # after publishing the specified number of values.
 The simulator stops when all the
     # publishers have stopped.
 If you want to stop after a complete cycle between 'minBase'
-    # and 'maxBase', then set the 'reset.interations' attribute instead.
+    # and 'maxBase', then set the 'reset.iterations' attribute instead.
 To publish
-    # indefintely, set a negative value.
+    # indefinitely, set a negative value.
     # Default: -1 (no max. publish forever)
     maxCount: -1

     # Optional reset.
 Set this element to reset the base time when it reaches 'minBase'
     # or 'maxBase'.
 By resetting the base time, you can simulate a repeatable time capsule
-    # on a window of curve catured by 'minBase' and 'maxBase'.
+    # on a window of curve captured by 'minBase' and 'maxBase'.
     reset:
       # Set the equation that will be used to reset the base time.
 This equation serves
-      # as the basis for other equations if theare are more than one (1) equation.
+      # as the basis for other equations if there are more than one (1) equation.
       equationName: null

       # Base time reset in milliseconds.
 This value is added to the base time when the base